UBC-MDS/edar/CONTRIBUTING.md

 ### Write Documentation

-eda_analysis could always use more documentation, whether as part of the official eda_analysis docs, in docstrings, or even on the web in blog posts, articles, and such.
+edar could always use more documentation, whether as part of the official edar docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/sweber15/eda_analysis/issues.
+The best way to send feedback is to file an issue at https://github.com/UBC-MDS/edar/issues.

 If you are proposing a feature: